-- Applicants who speak English as a second language must submit evidence of English Language Proficiency to do graduate work, as measured by the TOEFL (Test of English as a Foreign Language), or the IELTS academic (International English Language Testing Service) exams. - English language proficiency is WAIVED for applicants who hold a bachelor's or higher degree from a university located in the United States or in another country in which English is both the primary spoken language and the primary language of instruction. (e.g., Australia, Barbados, Canada, Ireland, Jamaica, New Zealand, United Kingdom) - If your degree is still in progress, you are required to submit scores.
-Exceptions to the above may occur at the discretion of the department. - Official score reports must be sent to the graduate admissions office directly from the testing agency.
-TOEFL scores can be sent by paper or electronically using FIT's institution code of 2257, department code 99; IELTS scores can be submitted by paper or electronically using the e-Delivery service to Fashion Institute of Technology School of Graduate Studies.
+- Applicants who speak English as a second language must submit evidence of English Language Proficiency to do graduate work, as measured by the TOEFL (Test of English as a Foreign Language), the IELTS academic (International English Language Testing Service), PTE (Pearson Test of English), or Duolingo exams. - English language proficiency is WAIVED for applicants who hold a bachelor's or higher degree from a university located in the United States or in another country in which English is both the primary spoken language and the primary language of instruction (e.g., Australia, Barbados, Canada, Ireland, Jamaica, New Zealand, United Kingdom). - Official score reports must be sent to the graduate admissions office directly from the testing agency.
+TOEFL scores can be sent by paper or electronically using FIT's institution code of 2257, department code 99; IELTS scores can be submitted by paper or electronically using the e-Delivery service to Fashion Institute of Technology-School of Graduate Studies.
 Only IELTS Academic test scores will be accepted.
-We will not accept the IELTS General Training Module. - For all graduate programs, our minimum score requirements are: - TOEFL (iBT) minimum is 85 - IELTS (academic) minimum is 6.5
+We will not accept the IELTS General Training Module.
+Duolingo scores can be sent electronically to FIT-Undergraduate Admissions.
+PTE Scores can be sent electronically using FIT's institution code of 2257. - For all graduate programs, our minimum score requirements are: - TOEFL (iBT) minimum is 80 - IELTS (academic) minimum is 6.5 - Duolingo English Test minimum score of 105. - PTE minimum is 53